dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Diming solar clock
+### Flower Solar Clock

-With this diming solar clock, it displays the numbers which appears and disappears.
-Son once a number appears the previous number dims out.
+With this clock I've decided to go from the diming clock to this flower clock.
+I thought this would be easier to code.
+So for this clock I got the inspiration from the Polar clock but without the date.
+This is my final concept.